whitschroder/remote-sensing/_sources/agisoft.md

 The DEM and/or orthomosaic can be exported as a .tif file outside of Metashape.
 At this stage, the user can change the coordinate system and resolution to suit their needs.
 The point cloud can also be exported as an .laz file.

-## Build Mesh
+## Build Model

 The next step, building a mesh, is optional, creating essentially a triangulated irregular network (TIN) to interpolate values between the points in the dense cloud.
 This step is the most processing intensive.

 The mesh can be generated from the dense point cloud, but large datasets will require very high RAM, estimated [here](http://www.agisoft.com/pdf/tips_and_tricks/PhotoScan_Memory_Requirements.pdf).
 A preferable option is to use depth maps, which are produced during an intermediate step in building the dense point cloud.
 This option should be selected only if Mild depth filtering was used in the previous step, and if the same level of Quality is selected in the point cloud and mesh steps.
 Face count should also match the Quality selection.
-Note that at the Build Mesh step, selecting lower qualities will not actually reduce processing time, as no matter what level is selected, the mesh is generated at the highest quality and then decimated.
+Note that at the Build Model step, selecting lower qualities will not actually reduce processing time, as no matter what level is selected, the mesh is generated at the highest quality and then decimated.

 Surface type has two options: Arbitrary (3D) and Height field (2.5D).
 Arbitrary (3D) will create a smoother three dimensional model.
 Specifically, Arbitrary (3D) mode can have multiple height values (Z) given an X and Y coordinate, whereas Height field (2.5D) will have a single height value (Z), generally the maximum value, for every X and Y coordinate.
 For geospatial applications and generating a top down digital surface or elevation model, Height field (2.5D) is sufficient, but if a true 3D model is needed, Arbitrary (3D) mode will be necessary, requiring much higher processing.